ojhaugen15/romaji_translations/README.md

 https://tinyurl.com/hungarian-phonemes-corrected

-And fascimiles of my original translations of great german and french writings:
+And fascimiles of my original translations of great german, french, and russian writings:

 https://medium.com/@ojhaugen15

 https://lingoduo.substack.com

-(The latter link includes some of my work on other languages.)
+(The latter link includes some of my work on other languages as well.)